-Criterion Urinary Tract Infection (UTI) vomiting and a positive urine culture of $\geq 10^5$ CFU/ml with no more than 2 species of microorganisms.
-4 Patient ≤1 year of age with or without an indwelling urinary catheter has at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C core), hypothermia (<36°C core), apnea, bradycardia, dysuria, lethargy, or vomiting and a positive urinalysis demonstrated by at least one of the following findings: a. positive dipstick for leukocyte esterase and/or nitrite b. pyuria (urine specimen with $\ge 10 \text{ WBC/mm}^3$ of unspun urine or ≥ 3 WBC/high power field of spun urine) c. microorganisms seen on Gram's stain of unspun urine and a positive urine culture of between $\ge 10^3$ and $< 10^5$ CFU/ml with no more than two species of microorganisms.
+Criterion on Urinary Tract Infection (UTI) and a positive urine culture of $\geq 10^5$ CFU/ml with no more than 2 species of microorganisms.
+4 Patient ≤1 year of age with or without an indwelling urinary catheter has at least 1 of the following signs or symptoms with no other recognized cause: fever (>38°C core), hypothermia (<36°C core), apnea, bradycardia, dysuria, lethargy, or vomiting and a positive urinalysis demonstrated by at least one of the following findings: a. positive dipstick for leukocyte esterase and/or nitrite b. pyuria (urine specimen with ≥10 WBC/mm3 of unspun urine or ≥3 WBC/high power field of spun urine) c. microorganisms seen on Gram's stain of unspun urine and a positive urine culture of between $\ge 10^3$ and $< 10^5$ CFU/ml with no more than two species of microorganisms.
 Criterion Asymptomatic Bacteremic Urinary Tract Infection (ABUTI) Patient with or without an indwelling urinary catheter has no signs or symptoms (i.e., for any age patient, no fever (>38°C), urgency, frequency, dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness, OR for a patient ≤1 year of age, no fever (>38°C core), hypothermia (<36°C core), apnea, bradycardia, dysuria, lethargy, or vomiting) and a positive urine culture of >10 5 CFU/ml with no more than 2 species of uropathogen microorganisms and a positive blood culture with at least 1 matching uropathogen microorganism to the urine culture, or at least 2 matching blood cultures drawn on separate occasions if the matching pathogen is a common skin contaminant.
-Uropathogen microorganisms are: Gram-negative bacilli, Staphylococcus spp., yeasts, beta-hemolytic Streptococcus spp., Enterococcus spp., G. vaginalis, Aerococcus urinae, and Corynebacterium (urease positive).
-Comments Urinary catheter tips should not be cultured and are not acceptable for the diagnosis of a urinary tract infection. • Urine cultures must be obtained using appropriate technique, such as clean • • • • • • • • • • • • • • • • • • • Comments microorganisms and a positive blood culture with at least 1 matching uropathogen microorganism to the urine culture, or at least 2 matching blood cultures drawn on separate occasions if the matching pathogen is a common skin contaminant.
-Uropathogen microorganisms are: Gram-negative bacilli, Staphylococcus spp., yeasts, beta-hemolytic Streptococcus spp., Enterococcus spp., G. vaginalis, Aerococcus urinae, and Corynebacterium (urease positive). • Urinary catheter tips should not be cultured and are not acceptable for the diagnosis of a urinary tract infection. • Urine cultures must be obtained using appropriate technique, such as clean catch collection or catheterization.
+Uropathogen microorganisms are: Gram-negative bacilli, Staphylococcus spp., yeasts, beta-hemolytic Streptococcus spp., Enterococcus spp., G. vaginalis , Aerococcus urinae , and Corynebacterium (urease positive).
+Comments Urinary catheter tips should not be cultured and are not acceptable for the diagnosis of a urinary tract infection.
+Urine cultures must be obtained using appropriate technique, such as clean catch collection or catheterization.
 Specimens from indwelling catheters should be aspirated through the disinfected sampling ports.
+In infants, urine cultures should be obtained by bladder catheterization or suprapubic aspiration; positive urine cultures from bag specimens are unreliable and should be confirmed by specimens aseptically obtained by catheterization or suprapubic aspiration.